BabarB/Final-project/README.md

    ![](docs/lighthouse-final-score.jpg)

 5. The code validators came back with lots of error messages at first, these however became less frequent as I progressed.
+6. I noticed just before the project finish that the hero image on the home page shrank slightly.
+This could be fixed by removind side paddings from the adjacent list items in the media query.

-6. I am aware that I tend to use the past participle in my commit messages.
+7. I am aware that I tend to use the past participle in my commit messages.
 I continue working on developing the habit of using the imperative mode instead.